Introduction to Data Visualization with Plotly in Python

 ]} ]

-More formatting options available in the docs!
+More formatting options available in the documentation

 fig.update_layout({'sliders': sliders})